abruegger/pics_in_R/README.md

 - Text about the product
 - CO2 label

+The final stimuli are in the folder images/final.

+The pictures for this study are from Adobe Stock.

 More background about this project can be found in this blogpost ....